Cement: 19th century

 Setting time and "early strength" are important characteristics of cements.
 Hydraulic limes, "natural" cements, and "artificial" cements all rely on their belite (2 CaO · SiO_{2}, abbreviated as C_{2}S) content for strength development.
 Belite develops strength slowly.
 Because they were burned at temperatures below 1250 C, they contained no alite (3 CaO · SiO_{2}, abbreviated as C_{3}S), which is responsible for early strength in modern cements.
 The first cement to consistently contain alite was made by William Aspdin in the early 1840s: This was what we call today "modern" Portland cement.
-Because of the air of mystery with which William Aspdin surrounded his product, others (e.g., Vicat and Johnson) have claimed precedence in this invention, but recent analysis of both his concrete and raw cement have shown that William Aspdin's product made at Northfleet, Kent was a true alite-based cement.
+Because of the air of mystery with which William Aspdin surrounded his product, others (e.g., Vicat and Johnson) have claimed precedence in this invention, but recent analysis of both his concrete and raw cement have shown that William Aspdin's product made at Northfleet Cement Works, Kent was a true alite-based cement.
 However, Aspdin's methods were "rule-of-thumb": Vicat is responsible for establishing the chemical basis of these cements, and Johnson established the importance of sintering the mix in the kiln.

 In the US the first large-scale use of cement was Rosendale cement, a natural cement mined from a massive deposit of dolomite discovered in the early 19th century near Rosendale, New York.
 Rosendale cement was extremely popular for the foundation of buildings (e.g., Statue of Liberty, Capitol Building, Brooklyn Bridge) and lining water pipes.

 Sorel cement, or magnesia-based cement, was patented in 1867 by the Frenchman Stanislas Sorel.
 It was stronger than Portland cement but its poor water resistance (leaching) and corrosive properties (pitting corrosion due to the presence of leachable chloride anions and the low pH (8.5–9.5) of its pore water) limited its use as reinforced concrete for building construction.

 The next development in the manufacture of Portland cement was the introduction of the rotary kiln.
 It produced a clinker mixture that was both stronger, because more alite (C_{3}S) is formed at the higher temperature it achieved (1450 °C), and more homogeneous.
 Because raw material is constantly fed into a rotary kiln, it allowed a continuous manufacturing process to replace lower capacity batch production processes.